Nisheet-Patel/Sudoku-Solver-Pro/README.md

 <br>

 # Installation
-<p>If git is not installed on your PC then you can <a href="https://github.com/NisheetNakrani/Sudoku-Solver-Pro/archive/refs/heads/master.zip">Download .zip</a> Or <a href="https://mega.nz/file/tIgk2DCb#SjTqtHEAbN48y9aJH0dpZLuSfE7oyBXKt9gahqFWjc4">Download .exe</a></p>
+<p>If git is not installed on your PC then you can <a href="https://github.com/NisheetNakrani/Sudoku-Solver-Pro/archive/refs/heads/master.zip">Download .zip</a> Or <a href="https://mega.nz/file/tIgk2DCb#SjTqtHEAbN48y9aJH0dpZLuSfE7oyBXKt9gahqFWjc4">Download .exe</a> | If you face any problem will installing <a href="https://youtu.be/X6huKg_nkbw">watch this video</a></p>

 1. Clone the repo
    ```sh